 Make sure you choose a payment plan, and payment frequency you can work with when you set up your new insurance policy and if it does not work for you when things change in your life, you can call the company and ask to take a new plan.

-Keep in mind, if you are having trouble paying your insurance, you are going to have a very hard time paying for damages if you have a loss and your insurance is canceled.
+Keep in mind, if you are having trouble paying your insurance, you are also going to have a very hard time paying for damages if you have a loss and your insurance is canceled.
 More than ever, when you are in financial difficulty, your insurance is the last thing you want to lose.
 Do whatever it takes to get things back on track, so you remain insured and protected.

-Understanding Cancellation for Non-Payment of Policy
+Understanding Cancellation for Non-Payment of Policy Consequences

 This article is a guideline to help you understand how cancellation for non-payment works with an insurance company.
 Since Insurance is regulated on a local level, every state and province will have different specifications.
 Also, every insurance company has different payment policies.
 Therefore, this information is to be used as a general guide to help you get things back on track, but in no way replaces the actual rules, regulations or limitations of your specific policy.